stanford-oval/WikiChat/README.md

 inv index-collection --collection-path <path to preprocessed JSONL> --collection-name <name>
 ```

+This command starts docker containers for [🤗 Text Embedding Inference](https://github.com/huggingface/text-embeddings-inference) (one per available GPU).
+By default, it uses the docker image compatible with NVIDIA GPUs with Ampere 80 architecture, e.g. A100.
+Support for some other GPUs is also available, but you would need to choose the right docker image from [available docker images](https://github.com/huggingface/text-embeddings-inference?tab=readme-ov-file#docker-images).

 #### To upload a Qdrant index to 🤗 Hub:
 1. Split the index into smaller parts: